Convex fair partitions into an arbitrary number of pieces: Appendix: A weaker higher-dimensional result

-\begin{remark} Of course, we were trying to find a generalization of this argument in order, for example, to equalize two arbitrary functions of the convex parts in $\mathbb R^3$ together with their volumes.
+The rest of the proof of Lemma \ref{lemma:function-to-function-d} is essentially the same as the proof of Lemma \ref{lemma:function-to-function}.
+Theorem \ref{theorem:main-d} follows as in the two-dimensional case, the measures are equalized since on every prime number stage the partition is a partition into parts of equal measures, the function $\phi$ is equalized as guaranteed by the lemma. \begin{remark} Of course, we were trying to find a generalization of this argument in order, for example, to equalize two arbitrary functions of the convex parts in $\mathbb R^3$ together with their volumes.
 A crucial obstacle, in our opinion, is that when we make an induction step and consider a ``subfunction'' of a multivalued function with a separation argument, then the procedure of restoring the subpartition (of a part in the hierarchy) corresponding to the chosen common value of this equalized function of the subpartition is not continuous.
 In particular the other function we want to equalize may not depend continuously (or be a nice multivalued function) on the first one after this choice. \end{remark}